anupama-bhatta/predator-prey-simulation/README.md

 # Predator-Prey Simulation

 ## Description

 This repository contains a Java-based web application that simulates predator-prey interactions within a 2D environment.
 Flies act as prey, while spiders serve as predators.
-The simulation provides two distinct versions for comparison and exploration of ecological dynamics.

 ## Features